facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 export default CalendarModule as CalendarInterface;
 ```

-In your other Javascript files you can access the native module and invoke its method like this:
+In your other JavaScript files you can access the native module and invoke its method like this:

 ```jsx
 import NativeCalendarModule from './NativeCalendarModule';